Wang Song (footballer)

+Wang Song (汪嵩 (Wāng Sōng); born 12 October 1983) is a Chinese professional footballer who last played for Chinese football club Shijiazhuang Gongfu.
+His career spans over two decades and he held the record for most appearances in Chinese top division history with 445 games until Wang Dalei surpassed him in July 2025.

+On 10 September 2024, Chinese Football Association announced that Wang was banned from football-related activities for five years, from 10 September 2024 to 9 September 2029, for involving in match-fixing.

 Club career

+Sichuan Quanxing

-Wang Song started his football career playing for Sichuan Quanxing in the 2001 season and would gradually establish himself as a attacking left-footed midfielder within the team until the end of the 2005 season when the club disbanded at the end of the season.
-This left Wang free to join second tier club Chengdu Blades where he was named as their captain.
+Wang Song started his football career playing for Sichuan Quanxing in the 2001 season and would gradually establish himself as an attacking left-footed midfielder within the team until the end of the 2005 season when the club disbanded at the end of the season.

+Chengdu Blades

+Wang was free to join second tier club Chengdu Blades in early 2006, where he was named as their captain.
 This responsibility seemed to get the best out of him and he became the top scorer in the 2007 season with seventeen goals in 24 games, helping the club secure promotion to the top tier.
-By the end of the 2008 league season, he had led Chengdu to thirteenth place within the league; however, the following season saw the club relegated and he left to join Hangzhou Greentown for 3 million yuan.
+By the end of the 2008 league season, he had led Chengdu to thirteenth place within the league; however, they were relegated in the following season.

+Hangzhou Greentown

+In February 2010, Wang join Chinese Super League club Hangzhou Greentown for 3 million yuan.
+He helped Zhejiang to the fourth place in the Chinese Super League, the club's highest position at that time, and qualified for the Asian Champions League for the first time.
 Hangzhou announced that the club decided not to extend Wang's contract at the end of the 2014 season.

+Guangzhou R&F

 On 15 December 2014, Wang transferred to fellow Chinese Super League side Guangzhou R&F on a free transfer.
 On 10 February 2015, he made his debut for the club in the preliminary round of the 2015 AFC Champions League in a 3-0 win against Warriors FC.
 After playing a part in every CSL game in 2015 and 2016, he signed a contract extension with R&F on 25 January 2017.

+Jiangsu Suning

-On 28 February 2017, Wang transferred to Super League side Jiangsu Suning.
+On 28 February 2017, Wang transferred to fellow Super League side Jiangsu Suning.
 He made his debut on 5 March 2017 in a 4–0 away defeat against Shanghai Shenhua, coming on as a substitute for Gao Tianyi in the half time.
 On 2 April 2017, he scored his first goal for Jiangsu in a 3–1 away defeat against Liaoning FC, which made him the first to score in 16th consecutive season of Chinese football league.

 On 20 October 2019, Wang came on as a substitute in the 68th minute in a 4-1 home win over Hebei China Fortune, making him the record appearance maker in Chinese top division(including the former Jia-A League) with 416 games, surpassing previous record set by Xu Yunlong.